 - A 2019 report states that the adoption of finance apps has increased by 354% over the past 5 years.
 Read “Mobile finance apps | Trends & benchmarks” to learn more about this.

 - This report also states that such apps saw a significant rise in the number of user-sessions.

 - Most smartphone users use a FinTech mobile app.
-The report “63% of smartphone users have at least one financial app” cites a 2018 survey, which shows that two-thirds of American smartphone users use such an app.
+This report states that “63% of smartphone users have at least one financial app” and shows that two-thirds of American smartphone users use such an app.

-Mint is available on the web, Android, and iOS.
+Mint is available via a web browser such as Chrome, Android, and iOS.
 It offers the following features:

 - You can manage all aspects of your finances in one app.

-- The app enables you to track bills and account balances.
+- The app enables end-users to easily track bills and account balances.

 - It shows you the payments due along with due dates.
 You can avoid late fees and penalties since Mint gives you reminders.